-This post covers the top 10 things to do in Dubair in January, including evening, free, as well as family-friendly activities, updated for 2023.
+This post covers the top 10 things to do in Dubai in January, including evening activities, free activities, and family-friendly activities, updated for 2024.

 1. Take a City Tour or the Old Dubai Walking Tour